renlabs-dev/torus-ts/packages/db/creating-items-in-database.md

 # Creating Items in the Database with Drizzle Schema, Requesting through tRPC, and Frontend Integration

 This documentation covers how to create items in the database using the Drizzle schema, request them through tRPC, and create GET and POST methods for frontend interaction.

-If you get any TypeScript errors, make sure to delete the `node_modules` and cash related folders and run `pnpm i` again.
+If you get any TypeScript errors, make sure to delete the `node_modules` and cache related folders and run `pnpm i` again.

 ## Schema Definition